 Wine tourists visit wineries and vineyards where they experience gorgeous views and learn more about wine production.
-There are plenty of places where wine tourists can visit.
-To start a wine tour business, create a profile of your area's top wineries and vineyards.
+There are plenty of places that wine tourists can visit.
+To start a wine tour business, create a profile of your area’s top wineries and vineyards.
 Include different activities related to the wine tour business.

 Then, market the trips to those attractive locations, showing the features the tourists can expect to see there.
 Wine tour businesses offer their customers a mix of luxury private tours to big group tours.

 16. Start a wine gift baskets business